mmai/piquetBook/index.md

 forty-four.
 Forty-four is not good; all the same,you know that his point consists of five cards,without an ace, and ending in a tierce minor.You will thus probably be able to tell five cardsin your opponent's hand.

-The following table, if learnt by heart, willfacilitate a knowledge of the cards of a pointwhich is not good :&mdash;
+The following table, if learnt by heart, willfacilitate a knowledge of the cards of a pointwhich is not good :-

 A point of 34 must contain35 „„ 36 „